 The vast majority of diabetes patients have type 2, which is characterized by insulin resistance.
 Basically this means insulin doesn’t/can’t do its job adequately, and blood sugar levels rise to unhealthy levels.
 Obesity is thought to be the primary cause of type 2 diabetes.
 The long-term consequences are serious.
 Diabetes is a major risk factor for heart disease, stroke, vision loss, kidney failure and poor blood circulation that leads to amputations.

-UC San Diego Health System is among the leaders in the study and treatment of diabetes.
-For example, in its most recent rankings, U.S. News & World Report rated UC San Diego Health System’s diabetes and endocrinology services 29th in the nation, out of more than 5,000 hospitals evaluated.
+UC San Diego Health is among the leaders in the study and treatment of diabetes.
+For example, in its most recent rankings, U.S. News & World Report rated UC San Diego Health’s diabetes and endocrinology services 29th in the nation, out of more than 5,000 hospitals evaluated.

 Here’s a quick look at some of things happening at UC San Diego, both in the clinic and in the lab: